Delietan/Exam-Project/readme.md

 ### AI assistance

 - AI has played a valuable role in the development of the project.
-It has mainly contributed to correcting syntax errors and suggesting soltuions.
+It has mainly contributed to correcting syntax errors and suggesting solutions.
 It has definitely not been as helpful as one would think, because it can't comprehend a repository with so many files.
 It is best for solving small localised problems, where you yourself decide the logic and progression, while the AI assists implementing it.